-Deeply concerned also about acts of violence particularly directed against journalists and other media workers in situations of armed conflict,

-Acknowledging the essential role of, inter alia, journalists and other media workers and human rights defenders in the promotion and protection of the right to freedom of opinion and expression, and in this context expressing alarm at the continued violations and abuses of the right to freedom of opinion and expression facing them, including increased attacks directed against and killings of journalists and other media workers, including women journalists and journalists reporting on conflict situations, environmental and climate issues, as well as human rights defenders, including women human rights defenders and environmental human rights defenders
+PP13.
+Acknowledging the essential role of, inter alia, journalists and other media workers, members of academic communities, human rights defenders, and other civil society actors in the promotion and protection of the right to freedom of opinion and expression, and in this context expressing alarm at the continued and increasing violations and abuses of the right to freedom of opinion and expression facing them, including increased attacks directed against and killings of journalists and other media workers, including women journalists and journalists reporting on conflict situations, occupation, environmental and climate issues, as well as scholars, academics, students, artists, human rights defenders, including women human rights defenders and environmental human rights defenders,

-Taking into account that journalists and other media workers may face specific risks in relation to their work owing to multiple and intersecting forms of discrimination,

-Emphasizing that uncensored and unhindered news media and the ability of journalists to work safely and without fear are not only integral to the right to freedom of opinion and expression but also key to addressing misinformation and disinformation, including in situation of crisis or armed conflict, and that journalists and other media workers should be allowed access to conflict-affected areas while also being assured protection as civilians in in accordance with international humanitarian law, and noting that direct attacks on journalists as such are a grave breach of the Geneva Conventions,Emphasizing also the importance of digital connectivity to ensure the continuation of critical services, particularly in a situation of crisis or armed conflict, and underlining the importance of access to a free, open, interoperable, reliable, safe and secure Internet,
+PP14.
+Taking into account that journalists and other media workers may face specific risks in relation to their work owing to multiple and intersecting forms of discrimination, and remain deeply concerned about acts of violence particularly directed against journalists and other media workers in situations of armed conflict and occupation, recognizing the increasing role of collaborative investigative journalism, including cross-border reporting initiatives that contribute to strengthening public dialogue, exposing wrongdoing, promoting transparency and accountability, and fostering cooperation across communities in contexts characterized by division and polarization, and reaffirming that journalists and other media workers should be allowed access to conflict-affected areas and when as civilians also being assured protection in accordance with international humanitarian law, and noting that direct attacks on journalists as such could be a grave breach of the Geneva Conventions, (Source: Merging PP12, PP14 and PP15, UNESCO 2022/2025 World Trends Report on Freedom of Expression and Media Development: Journalists Shaping a World at Peace),

+PP15.
+Further emphasizing that uncensored and unhindered news media and the ability of journalists to work safely and without fear are not only integral to the right to freedom of opinion and expression but also key to addressing misinformation and disinformation, including in situation of crisis, armed conflict, or occupation,

+PP16.
+Emphasizing also the importance of digital connectivity, including telecommunications networks and infrastructure, to ensure the continuation of critical services, particularly in a situation of crisis, armed conflict, occupation, and underlining the importance of access to a free, open, interoperable, reliable, safe and secure Internet,

-Deeply concerned about all attempts to silence journalists, other media workers and human rights defenders, including by legislation that can be used to criminalize expression and by the misuse of overbroad or vague laws to repress freedom of expression, including defamation and libel laws, laws on misinformation and disinformation or counter-terrorism and counter-extremism legislation, when not in conformity with international human rights standards, as well as extraterritorial attempts to silence and intimidate journalists, other media workers and human rights defenders, among other rights holders,Expressing serious concern at the rise of strategic lawsuits against public participation, including those brought by business entities, to exercise pressure, intimidate or exhaust the resources and morale of journalists, other media workers, civil society organizations and human rights defenders, and thereby impede them in the performance of their work, including on matters of public interest,
+PP17.
+Deeply concerned about all attempts to silence journalists, other media workers, human rights defenders, members of academic communities, and other civil society actors, including by legislation that can be used to criminalize expression and by the misuse of overbroad or vague laws to repress freedom of expression, including defamation and libel laws, laws on misinformation and disinformation, counter-terrorism and counter-extremism legislation, cybercrime legislation, foreign agent laws, measures to protect democratic institutions from covert political interference, and laws criminalizing or otherwise limiting legitimate academic inquiry and teaching, when not in conformity with international human rights law and relevant human rights standards, (Source: Inspired by A/HRC/RES/59/10 PP16 and A/HRC/59/15 PP17),

+PP18.
+Expressing serious concern at the rise of strategic lawsuits against public participation, including those brought by business entities, to exercise pressure, intimidate or exhaust the resources and morale of journalists, other media workers, civil society organizations and human rights defenders, and thereby impede them in the performance of their work, including on matters of public interest,